JWU-CW/SIS-Auto/README.md

 # Student Search Automation Tool

-This program automates the process of logging into the CWCS website and selecting a student from the list.
+This program automates the process of logging into the CWCS Student Information System (SIS) website and selecting a student from the list.
 It opens a real Chrome browser so you can see what’s happening step by step.

 ---

 ## ✅ What This Does

-- Opens the CWCS website in Chrome.
+- Opens the CWCS SIS website in Chrome.
 - Logs in using test credentials (you can change these).
 - Clicks on the first student name in the table.